-Bulging disc.
-Did your MRI result show that you had a bulging disc or did your MD tell you you have a bulging disc(s) that was cause of your lower back pain?
+Did your MRI result show that you had a bulging disc or did your MD tell you that those bulging disc(s) were the cause of your lower back pain?
 Don’t freak out because that isn’t entirely true.

 On the other hand, some people have bulging disc(s) that is causing their symptoms.
-The bulging disc(s) mainly becomes problematic when it bulges over to the direction of the nerve roots, irritating it.
+The bulging disc(s) mainly becomes problematic when it contacts the neighboring nerve root(s).
+You then start to feel symptoms down to the buttock or even trickling down the leg.

 | Treatment for lower back pain due to bulging disc does exist!